Chao00/Report/README.md

 # Auto Report Generation
 ## Description
-The purpose of this project is to generate four different types of error report for policy sync between Atlas and Phoenix.<br/>
+The purpose of this project is to generate four different types of error report for policy sync between Atlas and Phoenix.
-1.Policy failure general report:<br/>
+1.Policy failure general report:
-<br> The resulting excel:<br/>
+<br> The resulting excel:

 ##Prerequisites